deeffest/Qt-Multimedia-Player/README.md

 ## License
 The Qt Multimedia Player is distributed under the **GPLv3 license**.

+## Disclaimer
+This application is unofficial and not affiliated with The Qt Company.
+It was created using example code provided by The Qt Company, with custom modifications and enhancements, including a modified logo with a play symbol.
+"Qt" and the "Qt logo" are registered trademarks of The Qt Company.

 **We’d love to hear your questions or suggestions!** 💬